hapax/hapax.github.io/about.md

 [International Doctoral Fellowship](https://www.grad.ubc.ca/campus-community/meet-our-students).
 Further academic details can be found in my CV (available on request).

-When I'm not working on technical physics, I enjoy science outreach, art, literature, recreational coding, and philosophy (among other things).
+When I'm not working on physics, I enjoy science outreach, art, literature, recreational coding, and philosophy (among other things).
 Check out my [blog](https://hapax.github.io) for more!